Search

 Credentials can get leaked in several ways:

-• Data Breaches: When an unauthorized individual gains access to confidential data, which often includes the user database and login credentials.
+• Data breaches: When an unauthorized individual gains access to confidential data, which often includes the user database and login credentials.

-• Phishing Attacks: Cybercriminals trick users into providing their login details by mimicking legitimate websites or communications.
+• Phishing attacks: Cybercriminals trick users into providing their login details by mimicking legitimate websites or communications.

 • Malware: Infostealer malware is malicious software that infiltrates the user’s device to steal credentials, device and session cookies, auto-fill data, and much more from infected systems.

-• Weak Passwords: The use of easily guessable passwords makes it trivial for attackers to gain unauthorized access.
+• Weak passwords: The use of easily guessable passwords makes it trivial for attackers to gain unauthorized access.

-• Employee Negligence: Sharing passwords, writing them down, or careless handling can lead to unintended exposure.
+• Employee negligence: Sharing passwords, writing them down, or careless handling can lead to unintended exposure.

 What do threat actors use leaked credentials for?